-Most people come to counseling because they want something to change in their lives or relationships.
-Perhaps their marriage is in trouble.
-Maybe a parent is struggling with a child.
-Sometimes life can take unexpected turns.
+Most people look for counseling because they want something to change in their lives or relationships.
+Perhaps their marriage is in trouble, a parent is struggling with a child, or life takes an unexpected turn.
 All of us have found ourselves in those places.

-When trouble comes people look for answers.
-They are looking for help and Christian discipleship is a solid option for some of our most perplexing challenges.
+When trouble comes into our lives, people look for answers.
+They are looking for help, and a Christian perspective on how to change is a reliable option for some of our most difficult challenges.

-For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it? – Luke 14:28 (ESV)
+For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it? – Luke 14:28

-The game is still played by those rules.
+We continue to play the game by His rules.
 Are you ready to die?
-Are you ready to die to all your dreams, hopes, and aspirations?
-This is not my idea.
+Are you willing to die to all your dreams, hopes, and aspirations?
+Death to self is not my idea.
 Those are the words of Jesus.
-He did not come to earth to find and enjoy the best marriage, the greatest children, or acquire the most money.
+He did not come to earth to find and enjoy the best marriage, the most exceptional children, or the most money.

 Quite the contrary.
-He came to die, and the only way you can find what you are really looking for–peace with God, yourself, and others–is through the same death portal.
+Jesus came to die, and the only way you can find what you are looking for, which is peace with God, yourself, and others, is through the same death portal.